The global industrial robot market has experienced rapid growth over the past decade with no signs of slowing down.

 That’s why it’s important to find a robotics supplier with a global footprint.
 This provides not only better communication, but it also allows you to take advantage of business relationships that they have already established, regardless of where your manufacturing takes place.

 Manufacturers are choosing collaborative robots, or ‘cobots,’ more and more.
 In fact, more than one-third of robots sold by 2025 will feature collaborative applications, according to a recent Loup Venture research report.
 And for good reason.
 Collaborative robots can tackle the jobs that fall between the capabilities of humans and industrial robots.
 They also tend to be cheaper, easier to program, and save money by eliminating the need for security fencing.
 But there are still things to consider.

 Understanding the long-term ROI of robotics and automation can be tricky to calculate.
-But without taking the time to do a proper process analysis, manufacturers may end up investing in tools that are short lived or that don’t fully meet their needs.
-That’s why it’s important to not treat feasibility as an afterthought.
+But without taking the time to do proper process analysis, manufacturers may end up investing in tools that are short-lived or that don’t fully meet their needs.
+That’s why it’s important not to treat feasibility as an afterthought.

 As electronics manufacturers redefine their processes to keep up with industry advancements, modular robots will play a crucial role in helping manufacturers maintain efficiency and precision.
 With thorough vetting and consideration for future needs, electronics manufacturers can successfully implement modular robots to support their long-term business goals.

 Florence Acuna is a technical account manager at KUKA Robotics and has expertise in the injection molding space, automotive space, and design for manufacturability practices.
 Before coming to KUKA, Acuna worked with Tesla for nearly six years in numerous roles and departments such as a senior controls engineer.